davgothic/kapow-setup/README.md

 *NB: The project slug is also used as the theme folder name and `textdomain`.*

-Which would look like this:
+An example using all of the above would look like this:

 `./kapow.sh the-avengers "The Avengers" the_avengers "Nick Fury" nick@avengers.com www.avengers.com`